vjkr/vjkr.github.io/_posts/2018-25-09-Retrograde.markdown

 <i> The Plan? </i>

-Implementing the steps I took whilst I was preparing for my holiday in Thailand and updating my blog with my progress each week.
+Implementing the steps I took whilst I was preparing for my holiday in Thailand and updating my blog with my progress each week (with my workouts, food entries on MyFitnessPal, weigh-ins and progress pics).
 I'm hoping to reach the following goals by the end of the year:

 - Current Weight: 9 Stone 12 (138lbs)